-Celebrities will also generally require much higher payment than micro-influencers, usually from $2,000 to $100,000.
-The problem is that when KOCs suits to the market prices, KOLs can settle their own price depending on the provided service.
+Celebrities will also generally require much higher payments than micro-influencers, usually from $2,000 to $100,000.
+The problem is that when KOCs suit the market prices, KOLs can settle their own price depending on the provided service.
 For a single macro-influencer post, you will need a lot of them from a KOC to reach the same level of awareness.

 KOL campaigns are harder to execute

 Campaigns with KOLs often take longer to organize and may require a PR agency.
 Getting hold of a celebrity or their manager is one thing, but standing out amongst many other requests, is another.
 Celebrities can also be picky with which brands they endorse, so showing them how your product will raise their profile and personal brand is also important.